-On January 17, January 31, and February 28, 2013 ("Closing Dates"), we completed multiple closings of a private placement under the 2013 Purchase Agreement.
-As part of the 2013 Financing, we sold an aggregate of 495,500 units, each unit consisting of one Ordinary Share and one warrant to purchase one half of one Ordinary Share at a price of \$2.00 per unit, for aggregate gross proceeds of \$991,000.
-If all of the 2013 Warrants issued to investors are exercised, we will receive gross proceeds of \$1,620,500.
+On November 30, 2012, we completed a private placement under the November Purchase Agreement.
+As part of the November 2012 Financing, we sold 751,500 units, each unit consisting of one Ordinary Share and one warrant to purchase one half of one Ordinary Share at a price of \$2.00 per unit, for aggregate gross proceeds of \$1,503,000.
+If all of the November 2012 Warrants are exercised, we will receive gross proceeds of \$751,500.
 Such securities were issued in reliance on an exemption from registration pursuant to Section 4(2) and Regulation D of the Securities Act of 1933, as amended.
 We offered the securities with the assistance of Garden State Securities Inc. who acted as our non-exclusive placement agent and performed its services on a "best efforts" basis.
-As part of the compensation paid to Garden State Securities, Inc. ("GSS"), we issued GSS and its personnel warrants to purchase up to 53,835 Ordinary shares, which we refer to as the GSS warrant.
+As part of the compensation paid to Garden State Securities, Inc., we issued them a warrant to purchase up to 90,180 Ordinary shares, which we refer to as the GSS warrant.

-Under the terms of the 2013 Purchase Agreement, and subject to certain limitations, from the date each investor entered into the 2013 Purchase Agreement until the later of (i) the two year anniversary of the effective date of this registration statement or (ii) the date immediately following the 20 consecutive trading days wherein the trading volume for the Ordinary Shares or ADSs exceeds \$100,000 per trading day, which 20 consecutive trading day period shall have commenced only after the effective date of this registration statement, each investor may elect to exchange all of its shares and warrants for any such additional securities issued by us in a subsequent financing, on the same terms and conditions as such subsequent financing, based in the per share purchase price multiplied by the number of shares being exchanged, or on a \$1 for \$1 basis, in lieu of cash consideration.
-Also, as part of the 2013 Financing, the Company issued to the investors the 2013 Warrants to purchase Ordinary Shares at an initial exercise price of \$2.00 per share, exercisable for a term of five years.
+Under the terms of the November Purchase Agreement, and subject to certain limitations, from the date each investor entered into the November Purchase Agreement until the earlier of (i) the six month anniversary of the effective date of this registration statement or (ii) the date immediately following the 20 consecutive trading days wherein the trading volume for the Ordinary Shares or ADSs exceeds \$100,000 per trading day, which 20 consecutive trading day period shall have commenced only after the effective date of this registration statement, each investor may elect to exchange all of its shares and warrants for any such additional securities issued by us in a subsequent financing, on the same terms and conditions as such subsequent financing, based in the per share purchase price multiplied by the number of shares being exchanged.

+As part of the November 2012 Financing, the Company issued to the investors the November Warrants to purchase Ordinary Shares at an initial exercise price of \$2.00 per share, exercisable for a term of five years.
 The exercise price is subject to standard anti-dilution adjustments.
-In addition, while the 2013 Warrants are outstanding if the Company will issue shares or warrants at an effective price per share which is lower than the exercise price of the 2013 Warrants, the exercise price of the 2013 Warrants shall be reduced to the lower share price in the subsequent financing.
-In addition, until the Expiration Date, the shares and the Series A warrants are also entitled to price protection.